 Whether caused by a virus or an injury, liver diseases affect nearly 4 million adults in the United States.
-If you have abnormal bruising or swelling or if your urine or stool changes colors, call or make an appointment online today with Dr. Sreelatha Reddy at Houston Gastrointestinal & Liver Clinic in Houston to find out if you have liver disease.
+If you have abnormal bruising or swelling or if your urine or stool changes colors, call or make an appointment online today with Dr. Sreelatha Reddy at Houston Gastrointestinal & Liver Clinic in Sugar Land, TX to find out if you have liver disease.

 Your liver is about the size of a football and sits just under your rib cage on the right side of your abdomen.
 It’s essential for digesting food and removing toxic substances from your body.